cgrossde/ember-cli-inplace-edit/README.md

 3. Commit your changes (`git commit -am 'add feature xyz'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+This is a fork and credits go to **Mike Szörnyi** for the [original implementation](https://github.com/mszoernyi/ember-inplace-edit).
+I just adapted it to an ember-cli addon which can be installed using npm.